 Online M.A. in Psychology, Sport and Exercise Psychology Concentration

-The M.A. in Psychology Sport and Exercise Psychology concentration provides graduates with an understanding of psychological principles that help motivate athletes, clients, and students to achieve their desired results.
-Students learn about psychological techniques that help athletes focus and concentrate, including visualization, attention and concentration, internal monologues, imagery, and performance optimization.
+The online M.A. in Psychology Sport and Exercise Psychology concentration provides graduates with an understanding of psychological principles that help motivate athletes, clients, and students to achieve their desired results.
+Online students learn about psychological techniques that help athletes focus and concentrate, including visualization, attention and concentration, internal monologues, imagery, and performance optimization.
 Course topics include anxiety and energy management; motivating teams; theory and method training; and mental practice.

 - Bachelor's degree from a regionally accredited institution